 Have people forgotten what it means to be a parent?
 Does no one remember that babies cry, laugh, scream and squeal?

-Kidphobia or thinking that a child who cries is the result of a bad upbringing
+Kidphobia is the thought that a child who cries is the result of a bad upbringing

-This is just one small example of the daily trials that many parents must go through.
-Going shopping, to a movie or eating out in a restaurant… If a child shouts, cries or otherwise attracts the attention of others, it’s because their parents “aren’t doing something right.”
+This is just one small example of the daily trials that many parents must go through when going shopping, to a movie or eating out in a restaurant.
+If a child shouts, cries or otherwise attracts the attention of others, it’s because their parents “aren’t doing something right.”

 - This is a false and stigmatizing idea.
 Every child is unique with their own personality and ways of interacting with others.
-Some are more restless, while others tend to be more quiet.
+Some are more restless, while others tend to be quieter.
 This, however, is not always the result of the child’s upbringing.

 - Babies cry.
 Crying is their way of asking for something, of communicating.
 It’s something natural that every mother understands.